 This seems contradictory, but the reason is that the bioplastic does not compost quickly enough.
 It is also not allowed to dispose it together with the plastic waste, because it has a different composition than ordinary plastic.
 Therefore, discard these packages with the residual waste.
 Do the same with plastic with no logo, but with the words compostable, biodegradable or biodegradable.
 Bioplastic is currently not recycled separately.
 On the other hand, the power plants are happy with it, because renewable material such as PLA gives a high energy value when it is burned.

-These logos give the impression that consumers can dispose of products from these materials in the GFT waste.
+The marks Seedling logo and OK Compost give the impression that consumers can dispose of products from these materials in the GFT waste.
 However, it is not the case because current composting installations have 2 weeks lead time, products with these logos require 12 weeks.
 The Koen Pack logo will soon make clear in which container it can be thrown away.